 Investigative people who are interested in finding out answers, knowing facts, thinking and analysing situations, and willing to explore often succeed at STEM.

 You need to be realistic and interested in work that demands hands-on tasks, physical activities, practical solutions and tool-oriented problem-solving.

-Can you solve these questions without looking at the solutions?
+Can you answer the below question without looking at the solution?
 (JK!
 You can look.)